Multi-level Temporal-channel Speaker Retrieval for Zero-shot Voice Conversion: Related work

 \subsubsection{Fine-grained Speaker Modeling}

 Fine-grained speaker modeling differs from utterance-level speaker modeling in that it accounts for changes in speaker timbre over time and considers dynamic variation characteristics.
 Fig.~\ref{fig:zsl_framework}(b) and (c) illustrate two categories of fine-grained speaker modeling: \textit{time-varying} and \textit{multi-level}.
 In the time-varying speaker modeling~\cite{attbasedzsl,FragmentvcAVLin2021,retriever} as shown in Fig.\ref{fig:zsl_framework}(b), variable-length speaker representation is extracted from the target speaker's speech and then fused with the content and style of the source speech based on the alignment between them.
 On the other hand, multi-level speaker modeling~\cite{unetts,Xuli_interspeech} shown in Fig.\ref{fig:zsl_framework}(c) typically adopts a \textit{U}-net structure to extract multiple utterance-level speaker representations from stacked layers and then feeds them to the corresponding decoder layers.
-Recent studies~\cite{FragmentvcAVLin2021,attbasedzsl,retriever} attempt to employ time-varying and multi-level speaker modeling simultaneously.
+Recent studies~\cite{FragmentvcAVLin2021,attbasedzsl,retriever} attempt to simultaneously employ time-varying and multi-level speaker modeling.

-Despite this progress, existing methods are insufficient to capture the dynamic variation characteristic of the speaker timbre, which varies across not only temporal but also channel regions of speech at different granularities.
+Despite this progress, existing methods are insufficient to capture the dynamic variation characteristic of the speaker timbre, which varies across temporal and channel regions of speech at different granularities.
 This insufficient may cause unstable speaker modeling and result in low speaker similarity.
 Besides, in a time-varying fine-grained speaker modeling framework, speech factors are much easier to entangle with each other, making achieving zero-shot more challenging.
-In this paper, we focus on fine-grained speaker modeling in our proposed zero-shot VC framework, which models speaker timbre from both temporal and channel dimensions at different granularities.
+This paper focuses on fine-grained speaker modeling in our proposed zero-shot VC framework, which models speaker timbre from both temporal and channel dimensions at different granularities.
 Comprehensive representations of speech components and a well-designed training strategy ensure the decoupling capabilities of our model.